-Filing Requirements: A reporting entity filing a combined report on behalf of an affiliated group engaged in a unitary business must complete the required information for each member of the group, including the reporting entity.
-Attach as many forms as necessary to report the required information for each member of the group.
+Filing Requirements: A reporting entity filing a combined report on behalf of an affiliated group engaged in a unitary business must complete the required information for each member of the group, including the reporting entity, on this form (Form 05-166).
+Attach as many forms as necessary.